Updates in Hospice and Palliative Medicine and Intensive Physician Board Review Course

 The University of Texas MD Anderson Cancer Center

 Houston, TX 77030

 Agendas are subject to change because we are always striving to improve the quality of your educational experience.
-MD Anderson may substitute faculty with comparable expertise on rare occasions necessitated by illness and/or scheduling conflicts, conflicts and so forth.
+MD Anderson may substitute faculty with comparable expertise on rare occasions necessitated by illness, schedule conflicts and so forth.

-After attending the conference, participants should be able to:
+After attending the activity, participants should be able to:

 - Interpret spiritual, legal and medical issues facing patients at end-of-life (knowledge, competence);

 - Provide optimal End-of-Life care including symptom management, psychosocial support and state-of-the-art pain management (knowledge, competence, performance, patient outcomes);

 - Demonstrate effective communication techniques with patients in the advanced stages of cancer or debilitating disease and provide quality end-of-life care (knowledge, competence, performance, patient outcomes);

 - Identify non-cancer conditions needing palliative care (knowledge, competence).

 - Audience Response System